district10/blog/_posts/post-0001-pandoc-readme.md

 tables, footnotes, and other extensions.

-There is, however, one respect in which pandoc's aims are different from the original aims of markdown.
-Whereas markdown was originally designed with HTML generation in mind, pandoc is designed for multiple output formats.
+There is, however, one respect in which pandoc's aims are different from the original aims of Markdown.
+Whereas Markdown was originally designed with HTML generation in mind, pandoc is designed for multiple output formats.
 Thus, while pandoc allows the embedding of raw HTML, it discourages it, and provides other, non-HTMLish ways of representing